Code modernization strategies for short-range non-bonded molecular dynamics simulations

-To investigate a spatially inhomogeneous case, we construct a simulation using Lennard-Jones particles that mimics a spherical load distribution.
-This artificial setup replicates the load distribution arising in adaptive resolution simulations where particles in a spherical region are treated with full atomistic resolution, while the particles in the rest of the domain are coarse-grained resulting in reduced computational load.
+To investigate a spatially inhomogeneous case, we construct a simulation using Lennard-Jones particles that mimics the load distribution arising in adaptive resolution simulations where particles in a spherical region are treated with full atomistic resolution, while the particles in the rest of the domain are coarse-grained \citep{fogarty2015adaptive} or treated as ideal gas \citep{baptista2021density} resulting in a locally reduced computational load.
 As shown in Figure \ref{fig:mpi-vs-hpx-sphere-lj-setup}, a spherical region in the center of a simulation box is filled with Lennard-Jones particles with density $\rho_\text{in}=0.8442$ similar to the bulk simulation described earlier.

-The portion of the simulation box outside of this sphere is also filled with particles with a different density $\rho_\text{out}=\alpha\rho_\text{in}$ which is modulated through the density factor $\alpha$.
-For this setup, we use a larger cubic simulation box of length $L=271$ with a spherical region whose diameter occupies 70\% of this length containing 2.58 million particles.
-To keep the spherical structure intact, the thermostat temperature was kept at $T=0.1$ and the simulation ran for 100 time steps.
+For this setup, we use a larger cubic simulation box of length $L=271$ with a spherical region containing 2.58 million particles or 16\% of the volume of the simulation box.
+To keep the spherical structure intact, the thermostat temperature was kept at $T=0.1$ and the simulation was run for 100 time steps.

 Results of the autotuning procedure for a full compute node are shown in Figure \ref{fig:mpi-vs-hpx-sphere-lj}.
-In contrast to the bulk simulation, the optimal number of subnodes for this setup has shifted to $n_\text{sub} = 256$ with a $1.3\times$ speedup over the MPI version.
+In contrast to the bulk simulation, the optimal number of subnodes for this setup on Mogon has shifted to $n_\text{sub} = 256$ or 16 subnodes per core with a $1.4\times$ speedup over the MPI version.
+On the other hand, the optimal $n_\text{sub}$ for both AMD and Raven clusters is 32 subnodes per core which indicates the need for the autotuning procedure since the same setup could behave differently on different systems.

 Among the different code sections, the largest speedup can be observed in the communication which captures the MPI synchronization and takes the load imbalance into account.
 In the MPI version, the processors with fewer particles in their subdomain have to wait for other processors with more particles to complete their force calculations and synchronize via MPI.
 In the version with HPX multithreading, the work load is divided symmetrically between the two MPI ranks and the subnodes are executed concurrently by HPX threads.